From 1 July 2009, Queensland Government legislation requires that all dogs be registered, although some exemptions may apply.

-Council has issued its Dog Registration Renewal Notices for the 2019-2020 financial year in accordance with Section 56 of the Animal Management (Cats and Dogs) Act 2008.
-All owners of dogs currently registered with Council will receive a renewal notice for their dogs registration via Australia Post.
+Council has issued its Dog Registration Renewal Notices for the 2020-2021 financial year in accordance with Section 56 of the Animal Management (Cats and Dogs) Act 2008.
+All owners of dogs currently registered with Council will receive a renewal notice for their dogs registration via Australia Post or email.

 To assist you in successfully paying your dog’s registration renewal fees, here are some helpful hints:

 - Check your notice to make sure that all of the details are correct and if not, please contact Council and provide the correct details.
 For example, you may have had your de-sexed since you last paid for your dog’s registration and a de-sexed dog is much cheaper to register.